istio/istio.io/content/docs/concepts/security/index.md

     methods: ["GET", "HEAD"]
 {{< /text >}}

-In addition, we support prefix matching and suffix matching for all the fields in a rule.
-For example, you can define a “tester” role that has the following permissions in “default” namespace:
+In addition, you can use prefix and suffix matching for all fields in a rule.
+For example, you can define a “tester” role that has the following permissions in the “default” namespace:
 Full access to all services with prefix “test-” (e.g, “test-bookstore”, “test-performance”, “test-api.default.svc.cluster.local”).
 Read (“GET”) access to all paths with “/reviews” suffix (e.g, “/books/reviews”, “/events/booksale/reviews”, “/reviews”) in service
 “bookstore.default.svc.cluster.local”.